MeltwaterArchive/storyplayer/v2/modules/http/fromHttp.md

 title: fromHttp()
 prev: '<a href="../../modules/http/expectsHttpResponse.html">Prev: expectsHttpResponse()</a>'
 next: '<a href="../../modules/http/usingHttp.html">Next: usingHttp()</a>'
+updated_for_v2: true
 ---

 # fromHttp()

 _fromHttp()_ allows you to make a GET call to a (possibly) remote HTTP server.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromHttp_.
+The source code for these actions can be found in the class `Prose\FromHttp`.

 ## Behaviour And Return Codes